DavidYKay/davidykay.github.io/_drafts/Collaborative-Computing.md

 ## The Vision

-But what specifically needs to be improved?
+But what specifically about microservices / API development needs to be improved?
 Where do we go from here?

 Off the top of my head, we need to make it much, much easier to,

 As an API provider:

 * Offer APIs to outside developers
-* Receive compensation for use of your API
+* Receive compensation for use of one's API
 * Reach new customers

 As an API consumer: